1. Ready, march!

 Copy !req

-69. My instincts lead me to deduce
+69. And my instincts lead me to deduce

 Copy !req

-70. that we are at last about to go
+70. that we are at last

 Copy !req